kcraksa/movie_catalogue_simple/README.md

-# movie_catalogue_simple
+# Movie Catalogue
-An android based simple application about movie catalogs
+An android based simple application about movie catalogs.
+The data used in this application is sourced from an array